-Supplementary figure 2.
+Supplementary Figure 2.
 Projection of cells distributions at different pairs of principle components.
 Colors: (green) Regular WT cells, all hpf pooled; (red) cells taken from fish tails; (cyan) control iridophores; (black) control melanocytes; (magenta) sox10 mutants.

 differentiation process.
 Similarly, control iridophores are found at the negative values of components PC3, PC5 and positive PС4, in a cloud that also contains many regular WT cells, presumably differentiating iridophores.
 In contrast, control tail cells, used as a proxy for early NCC stages but expected to contain cells at various younger steps in NCC development, are partially offset along positive PC3.
 Interestingly, sox10 mutant cells do not form a separate cloud but occupy a somewhat localized region within the central cloud, partly overlapping with the region occupied by control tail cells.
 The central positioning of sox10 mutant cells is consistent with the previous suggestion that mutant cells are ‘trapped’ in a progenitor state (Dutton et al 2001).